-Seth K. Lowery ’19 chose Shenandoah because of the positive experiences his colleagues had while studying at the university and because it was the only university that offered his desired degree program, a Master of Music in pedagogy.
+Seth K. Lowery ’19 chose Shenandoah because of the positive experiences they had with their colleagues while studying at the university, and because it was the only university that offered their desired degree program, a Master of Music in pedagogy.

 “Shenandoah cares,” said Lowery.
 “SU is always striving to bring people together with constructive and restorative conversation.
-During my time at SU, I had so many opportunities to engage with the campus community as a member of the LGBTQ community, as a person of faith, and as an activist.”
+During my time at SU, I had so many opportunities to engage with the campus community as a member of the LGBTQ community, spiritually, and as an activist.”

-Lowery’s fondest memories of Shenandoah involved the people.
-He loved being a part of the Phi Mu Alpha Sinfonia Fraternity on-campus and that he, along with his classmates, genuinely enjoyed what they were doing in the pedagogy program.
-He also had a good relationship with his professors.
+Lowery’s fondest memories of Shenandoah involve the people.
+They loved being a part of the Phi Mu Alpha Sinfonia Fraternity on-campus and that they, along with their classmates, genuinely enjoyed what they were doing in the pedagogy program.
+They also had a good relationship with their professors.

-Lowery believes that Shenandoah’s cutting edge curriculum set him up for success in his career, since it has the only master’s program in voice pedagogy for musicians in commercial styles.
-This prepared him to teach in the commercial music program at Tiffin.
-He also took courses like jazz theory, American musical theater, vocal jazz and contemporary songwriting, which he incorporates into his teaching now.
+Lowery believes that Shenandoah’s cutting edge curriculum set them up for success in their career since it has the only master’s program in voice pedagogy for musicians in commercial styles.
+This prepared them to teach in the commercial music program at Tiffin.
+They also took courses like jazz theory, American musical theater, vocal jazz and contemporary songwriting, which they incorporate into their teaching now.
 “I grew so much at SU, not only as a scholar, but as an artist and as a person willing to engage with the world,” said Lowery.

 Lowery’s advice to students is: “Be a whole person.
 While you are in school, lean into moments that not only teach you facts and develop skills, but lean into the moments that make you challenge your conception of the world.
 Lean into the moments that help you to grow.
 Lean into conversations that help you engage your field on a deeper level.”